One-Sided Mattresses versus Two-Sided Mattresses

 In the past 15 years, financial groups and retirement funds purchased all of the big “S” mattress brands – Sealy, Simmons, Serta, Stearns & Foster, and Spring Air – that you’re familiar with, and they started replacing the standard two-sided mattresses with one-sided, “can’t” flip versions.

-What they found is that if they cut off the second side of the mattress (remember when all mattresses used to be two-sided?) and made them one-sided that they can save about 20% to 30% of the cost of the mattress.
+If they cut off the second side of the mattress they can save about 20% to 30% of the cost of the mattress.